janetzki/GUIDE/README.md

-# GUIDE (GNN-based Unified Indigenous Dictionary Engine)
+# GUIDE (Graph-based Unified Indigenous Dictionary Engine)

 Create semantic domain dictionaries for low-resource languages

+⚠️ The model, multilingual test set, and new dictionaries are coming soon.

 ## Introduction